The Bankrate promise

 Also, don’t expect foundation insurance from your homeowners policy if your foundation suffers from faulty construction.
 To avoid this issue — and the associated out-of-pocket cost — make sure you get a home inspection before buying a new home.

 What to do if you experience foundation damage

-To start, get in touch with your insurer as quickly as possible after a covered peril occurs.
+If your home’s foundation is damaged in a covered peril, you should get in touch with your insurer as quickly as possible after a covered peril occurs.
 Most insurers only offer coverage for a set period of time after an event occurs.

 Like any other insurance claim, filing a successful homeowners foundation claim comes down to meeting your insurer’s requirements.
 Don’t hesitate to ask them questions if you’re unsure about any steps in the process.